Nanchang Q-5: Design and development

-About 1,300 aircraft were produced, 600 of them being the updated Q-5A.
-A small number, perhaps a few dozen, Q-5As were modified to carry nuclear weapons; these are believed to retain their internal weapons bay.
+Some were retrofitted to be capable of carrying a small nuclear bomb, with the People's Liberation Army Air Force wanting a more maneuverable aircraft which could block or delay a potential Soviet invasion.
+In March 1979, the Central Committee stopped this program, which was one of China's few tactical nuclear weapons programs.

 A long-range Q-5I, introduced in 1983, added a fuel tank instead of the internal weapons bay, compensating for that with the provision of two additional underwing pylons.
 Some of these aircraft serve with the PLA Navy, and have apparently been equipped with radar to guide anti-ship missiles.
 Subsequent minor upgrades include the Q-5IA, with a new gun/bomb sighting system and avionics, and the Q-5II, with radar warning receiver (RWR).

-In the 1980s, the aircraft was exported to nations such as Pakistan, Bangladesh, Myanmar, and is often known as the A-5 in those nations.
+The aircraft was exported to allied nations such as Pakistan, Bangladesh, Myanmar, and Sudan as late as 2003 under the designation A-5.
+The A-5 was also reportedly exported to North Korea, while other sources mention no service with the Korean People's Army Air Force.

-Plans for an upgraded Q-5/A-5 with Western equipment and new navigation and attack (nav/attack) systems were largely aborted following the 1989 Tiananmen Square protests and massacre, but the aircraft continued in service until its retirement in 2010.
+Plans for an upgraded Q-5/A-5 with Western equipment and new navigation and attack (nav/attack) systems were largely aborted following the 1989 Tiananmen Square protests and massacre, but the aircraft continued in service until its retirement in 2017.
 It is a capable light attack aircraft, although its limited navigation and weapons-delivery systems are inferior to more modern aircraft.

 In more recent years, the PLAAF has begun to field newer models of the Q-5, that incorporate some of the technology developed during the canceled Q-5M and Q-5K projects.
 The Q-5 introduces a nose-mounted laser rangefinder, and a laser designator is also likely to be fitted since the aircraft is said to be able to deliver laser-guided bombs.
 The Q-5A variant is believed to be capable of delivering nuclear munitions.
 The Q-5D is an upgrade with new avionics, including a HUD and a new navigation system.
 The Q-5E and Q-5F models are reportedly being worked on, though little is known about them at this time.